GoogleChrome/web.dev/src/site/content/en/blog/embind/index.md

 ---

-In my last [wasm article](https://developers.google.com/web/updates/2018/03/emscripting-a-c-library), I talked about how to compile a C library to wasm so you can use it on the web.
+In my last [wasm article](/emscripting-a-c-library/), I talked about how to compile a C library to wasm so that you can use it on the web.
 One thing that stood out to me (and to many readers) is the crude and slightly awkward way you have to manually declare which functions of your wasm module you are using.
 To refresh your mind, this is the code snippet I am talking about: